HomeArticlesHow ToHow to Calculate RSU Tax

 Step 5: Account for the gap between withholding and your actual tax bracket

-Compare the 22% (or 37%) flat withholding rate to your actual marginal tax bracket, factoring in your base salary plus this vesting income.
-If your marginal bracket is 32% or higher, the flat withholding will undershoot your real liability — set aside the difference or adjust your Form W-4 withholding to avoid an unexpected balance due at filing.
+Compare the 22% (or 37%) flat withholding rate against your actual marginal bracket, factoring in base salary plus this vesting income.
+If your marginal bracket runs 32% or higher, flat withholding will undershoot your real liability, so set aside the difference or adjust your Form W-4 to avoid an unexpected balance due at filing.

 Step 6: Track cost basis for a future sale

 The fair market value at vesting becomes your cost basis for that batch of shares.
-If you sell later at a higher price, the gain since vesting is a separate capital gains tax event — short-term or long-term depending on the holding period measured from the vesting date, not the original grant date.
+Sell later at a higher price and the gain since vesting is a separate capital gains tax event, short-term or long-term depending on the holding period measured from the vesting date, not the original grant date.

-Use the RSU calculator to model your own grant size, vesting schedule, stock price, and withholding rate.
+The RSU calculator can model your own grant size, vesting schedule, stock price, and withholding rate.

 Common Mistakes to Avoid

-• Assuming the withheld amount covers your full tax liability — the flat supplemental rate frequently falls short of your actual marginal bracket, especially with a base salary on top.
+• Assuming the withheld amount covers your full tax liability.
+The flat supplemental rate frequently falls short of your actual marginal bracket, especially with a base salary layered on top.

-• Forgetting state supplemental withholding — many states apply their own flat rate in addition to federal, and some apply none at all; check your specific state's rules.
+• Forgetting state supplemental withholding.
+Many states apply their own flat rate on top of federal, and some apply none at all, so check your specific state's rules.

-• Measuring capital gains holding period from the grant date instead of the vesting date — the clock for short-term vs long-term capital gains treatment starts at vesting, not when the RSUs were originally granted.
+• Measuring the capital gains holding period from the grant date instead of the vesting date.
+The clock for short-term versus long-term treatment starts at vesting, not when the RSUs were originally granted.

 Formula & Methodology